Let me put your spinning mind at ease by answering the most frequently asked question when it comes to selling a tenanted property…

 It’s crucial to knowledge that viewings are particularly stressful and disruptive to tenants during in this situation, which a good landlord/agent will appreciate and fully understand.
 So to minimise the pain, I would recommend organising block-viewings (just like I do when conducting regular tenancy viewings), as opposed to scattering the viewings throughout the week.
 It may also be wise to ask the tenant which days are most convenient for them, and stick to those days.
 Communication and compromising is key, just like any healthy relationship.

-As the seller, you don’t really need to be concerned with the legalities of the tenancy after you’ve wiped your little hands clean of the property.
-It’s the buyer’s responsibility at this point.
-However, if you really do have a conscience and care for the fate of your tenant, the following information may be of importance (and useful to relay to your tenant during the ‘reassuring’ phase I covered):
+As the seller, you don’t really need to be concerned with the legalities of the tenancy once you have stepped away from the property.
+At that point, it becomes the buyer’s responsibility.
+However, if you do have a particular concern for the tenant’s situation, the following information may be useful (and worth relaying during any reassurance conversations):

-- After contracts have exchanged and the property is officially sold, the new owner will automatically become the landlord of the tenants.
-The text books describe this as saying that he ‘stands in the shoes’ of the vendor.
-You will no longer be the landlord and therefore you will be dismissed from duty.
-Congratulations.
+- After contracts have been exchanged and the property is officially sold, the new owner automatically becomes the landlord of the tenants.
+In legal terms, this is often described as the new owner “standing in the shoes” of the previous landlord.
+You will no longer be the landlord and your responsibilities will cease.

 Transferring the Tenancy Deposit

-Ok, so if you have a shred of common sense and you’re worth more than a dollop of dog excrement, then you have complied with the tenancy deposit legislation by securing your tenant’s deposit.
+Ok, so if you’ve been a good landlord, then you have complied with the tenancy deposit legislation by securing your tenant’s deposit.

 Typically, you don’t need to worry about the deposit, because your conveyance solicitor should help arrange for the transfer of any tenant’s deposit.
-Bear in mind, you’ll be “transferring” the deposit, and not getting it returned, so whether you want to account for that in the ‘asking price’ is your call.
+Bear in mind, you’ll be “transferring” the deposit, and not returning it, so whether you want to account for that in the ‘asking price’ is your call.

 On that note, may I recommend using a Conveyancer that has experience in selling tenanted properties?